 The concerns surrounding data-driven HR shouldn’t be minimized.
 However, that doesn’t mean algorithms in HR aren’t useful and valuable when used properly.

 The success of Google, as one of the first to use data-driven HR, is compelling by itself.
 Add to that the studies which have provided evidence of its efficacy, and it seems data-driven HR is here to stay.
 By considering how HR algorithms (and other strategies involving algorithms) could fit within your organization, you can propel your organization into the future of HR and use the best tools and strategies to help your people at the same time.

 About the Author

-Phil Pearce is the co-founder of Accelerate Agency, a Bristol-based SEO company.
+Phil Pearce is the founder of MeasureMinds Group, a Bristol-based digital analytics agency.
 He is an analytics expert, author, and web analyst.
 Over the past 15 years, he has been helping clients improve their analytics and search engine marketing through the introduction of new tools and disruptive techniques.
 He is renowned for his in-depth technical skills and the ability to solve business challenges through innovative technological solutions.